 The emerging Local Plan proposes a range of new employment space which together with the existing allocations that we are carrying forward, will support our key economic clusters, ensuring we provide a good range in the type, size and location of sites that respond to the needs of businesses as identified in our evidence.
 For example, new sites at Babraham Research Campus and the Cambridge Biomedical Campus will provide additional space for life science businesses to cluster and grow.
 ICT and professional services businesses will have the opportunity to locate to North East Cambridge as well as a range of other sites within new and existing communities across Greater Cambridge.
-At Cambridge East we will be looking to ensure that the site's manufacturing legacy is not lost and we are proposing to allocate additional space for manufacturing space close the Swavesey junction on the A14.
+At Cambridge East we will be looking to ensure that the site's manufacturing legacy is not lost, and we are proposing to allocate additional space for manufacturing close to the Swavesey junction on the A14.
 This allocation would also cater for the need for warehousing businesses which provide important support to all of our key sectors.
+Providing a healthy supply of land for business use should also help ensure land is affordable for all business sectors, including those which cannot afford higher cost space.